shani1610/shani1610/README.md

 ### Hello!
 I’m Shani Israelov 😄
-I am a Computer Science master’s graduate from the IMLEX - Erasmus Mundus Japan program, specializing in Computer Vision and Machine Learning.
+I am a Computer Science master’s graduate from the IMLEX - Erasmus Mundus Japan program, specializing in Computer Vision and Image Processing.
 I completed my thesis on **Generative AI** at the VisualAI lab under the supervision of Kuriyama-Sensei at Toyohashi University of Technology, Japan.

 Previously, I worked at Qualcomm as an Algorithm and System Engineer, focusing on signal processing.
 I hold a B.Sc. in Electrical and Computer Engineering from Technion – Israel Institute of Technology.